 Your input is important to us so that we can incorporate your feedback into our assessments.
 You may use our online feedback form available on the sentaracares.com website.

 COMMUNITY DESCRIPTION

 GEOGRAPHY

-The service area of SLH and LOSC is comprised of three localities: the Cities of Virginia Beach, Norfolk, and Chesapeake, with 89% of patients residing in these localities.
-Virginia Beach is the most populous city in the service region, followed by Norfolk and Chesapeake.
-Sentara Leigh Hospital and LOSC are located near the junction of the three localities.
+The service area of SPAH and PAASC is comprised of two localities: the cities of Virginia Beach and Chesapeake.
+Virginia Beach is the most populous city in the service region.

 POPULATION CHANGE